RedHatInsights/insights_connexion/README.md

     id = Column(String, primary_key=True)
 ```

+**db/versions**

+This is where the database migration scripts live.
+See the [alembic doc](https://alembic.zzzcomputing.com/en/latest/tutorial.html#create-a-migration-script) for more info on generating migration scripts.

 **api/**

 This is the directory Connexion will look in for the endpoint handling functions.
 Each endpoint needs a separate file.
 See the [Connexion routing docs](https://connexion.readthedocs.io/en/latest/routing.html) for details.
 You can access the SQL Alchemy session thru this package, e.g.